The Parks at Willow Ridge

 -

-That personal commitment is what led me to serve as Member at Large on the HOA board for the past seven months, and why I am now seeking your support to continue serving.
+That personal commitment is what led me to serve as Member at Large on the HOA board for the past seven months.

 -